gsilva00/LBAW-Project/docs/wiki/ebd.md

 ### 1. Class Diagram

-The UML diagram below highlights the main components of our system and respective atributes, along with the relationships between them and their corresponding multiplicity.
+The UML diagram below highlights the main components of our system and respective attributes, along with the relationships between them and their corresponding multiplicity.

 ![ClassDiagram](uploads/14b049204c974bc334ce7ff6ce2aaf95/ClassDiagram.png)